Now welcoming guests · Check availability · hosted by our family for yours

 Wisp Resort

-Maryland's only four-season ski resort.
-Skiing and tubing in winter; the mountain coaster, summer golf, and the Chairlift Scenic Ride the rest of the year.
+Five minutes to the lifts.
+Skiing and tubing all winter; the mountain coaster, scenic chairlift, and summer golf the rest of the year.

 ~ 8 minutes